conda/conda-build/docs/source/concepts/generating-index.rst

 #.
 Install ``wget`` if you don't already have it.

-    First, check if you have it.
+    Check if you have it.

     .. code-block:: bash